rtkarcher/remastersys/README.md

 * Your entire operating system and all user data, including all files; a comprehensive backup of your entire system (which can also be burned to a Live CD/USB of sufficient size).

-## Why can't I access www.remastersys.com?
+## Why can't I access the official project website?

 * April 2013 - Supporters announce end of further development for the Remastersys project; development forked to new supporters in advent of a new project, the [Black Lab Image Creator](http://system-imaging.blogspot.com/).
 * June 2015 - Original [Remastersys domain](http://www.remastersys.com/) has expired; now owned by Chinese online retailer, "Rema-Stersys."